tfursten/tara-table/README.md

-# Tree Table for Phylogenetic Tree
+# Tree Table for Taxonomic Tree